cta-observatory/magic-cta-pipe/README.md

 # Available scripts

 *magic-cta-pipe* scripts to perform the analysis of MAGIC only and MAGIC+LST1 data.
 Both types of analysis can be performed using the scripts within the *lst1_magic* folder.
+See the [README](https://github.com/cta-observatory/magic-cta-pipe/blob/master/magicctapipe/scripts/lst1_magic/README.md) for more details on how to run the analysis.

 <!--
 A brief description: